-Thomas Edison State College will accept the recommendations of the American Council on Education (ACE), Office on Educational Credit, for courses completed through business, industry, government and special organizations.
-These recommendations may be found in The National Guide to Educational Credit for Training Programs, January 1976 edition and subsequent editions.
-For military credit recommendations, refer to Military Training Programs and Schools on Page 110.
+Thomas Edison State College will accept the recommendations of the American Council on Education (ACE), for courses completed through business, industry, government and special organizations.
+These recommendations may be found at www.acenet.edu/nationalguide/.

 Thomas Edison State College also will accept the recommendations of the American Council on Education (ACE) for examinations as listed in the Guide to Educational Credit by Examinations, 1981 edition and subsequent editions.
 The maximum credit award for ACE recommended credit is 90 credits for the baccalaureate degree and 45 credits for the associate degree.